ZwiiDoan/purchase-transactions-service/README.md

 /.gradlew bootRun
 ```

-In Demo environment ("default" profile) the application integrates with embedded/in-memory
+In Demo environment ("default" profile), the application integrates with embedded/in-memory H2 Database and connects to
-H2 Database and connects to the
+the
 real [Treasury Reporting Rates of Exchange API](https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange)

-User can store a Purchase Transaction with this curl command
+User can store a Purchase Transaction with this curl command:

 ```
 curl --location 'http://localhost:8080/v1/purchase-transaction' \